marcusgsta/mongodb-API/README.md

 # @marcusgsta/mongodb-api

-Connect to Mongodb and use a simple Express API with Create, Read, Update and Delete routes.
+Connect to Mongodb and use a simple API with Create, Read, Update and Delete routes.

 This module is not recommended for using as is - it was created for educational purpose.